 4. Plan Ahead & Do It Right Once

 Travel to a place as fragile as the Galapagos should ideally be done once, so make the selection process a careful one for this once-in-a-lifetime trip.
 Whether you seek advice from our team or elsewhere, be sure to shop for the best experience and seek advice from an expert who has traveled to the Galapagos Islands and knows the nuances.
 Booking early (we always recommend at least 9 months in advance for this popular locale) provides more date and ship choices, plus special offers like early-bird discounts.
-See AdventureSmith’s current Galapagos Islands deals.
+See AdventureSmith’s current Galapagos Islands deals or consider a Galapagos luxury trip.

 If you don’t get in the water, you are missing half of the wildlife in the Galapagos Islands.
 There is no shortage of colorful fish in Galapagos waters, but encounters with charismatic megafauna (playful sea lions, sharks, rays, turtles), prehistoric-looking marine iguanas and the only penguin that lives north of the equator are what really sets snorkeling apart here.
 And these engaging encounters make memories of a lifetime that foster conservation in travelers of all ages.
 Snorkeling options range from deep-water to beginner-friendly shoreline entries.
 If you don’t want to snorkel, look for a ship with a glass-bottom boat.